jstuecker/pytest-jax-bench/README.md

 ```
 The benchmark results will only be displayed if you use the "-v" (verbose) option.
 However, they will always be saved to a ".csv" file in a simple to read table -- by default in the `.benchmarks` directory.

-The `jb.measure` step in the example above will progress in several steps:
+The `jb.measure` call in the example above will take the following steps:

-* Do an eager execution warmup run using "fn"
+* An eager execution warmup run using `fn`
 * Save the measured peak memory usage.
 (This measurement has additional requirements as discussed below.)
-* Average the run-time of eager execution over 10 loops using "fn".
+* Average the run-time of eager execution over 10 loops using `fn`.
-* Compile the jitted function using "fn_jit"
+* Compile the jitted function using `fn_jit`
 * Save the predicted memory usage of the jitted function (including peak memory, temporary memory and memory used by folded constants)
-* Average the run-time of the jitted function over 20 loops, using "fn_jit"
+* Average the run-time of the jitted function over 20 loops, using `fn_jit`

-Different stages can be skipped by setting the measurement parameters to 0 or by not passing "fn" or "fn_jit".
+Different stages can be skipped by setting the measurement parameters to 0 or by not passing `fn` or `fn_jit`.

 ### Eager exeuction memory

-So far I didn't find a reliable way to measure the eager execution memory usage that does not require restarting the measuring process.
-Therefore, the measurement will be invalidated unless you execute with `--forked` flag provided by `pytest-forked`
+So far I didn't find a reliable way to measure the eager execution peak-memory usage that does not require restarting the measuring process.
+Therefore, this part of the measurement will be invalidated unless you execute with the `--forked` flag provided by `pytest-forked`
 ```bash
 #pip install pytest-forked  # If you didn't install it already
 pytest --forked
 ```
 However, this may significantly slow down execution due to the additional python launch required for each test.
-If you know a better way to profile the memory used by jax, don't hesitate to contact me!
+(If you know a better way to profile the memory used by jax, don't hesitate to contact me!)
+For now, I'd recommend to launch normally in general and only use `--forked` once in a while, when you really want to know the eager memory usage.

 ### Optional parameters
 All the optional parameters are listed in ```pytest --help```.
 Since the help file can be a bit overwhelming, you can specifically find all the options defined by pytest-jax-bench (ptjb) as follows: